Lake County Captains: Captains Call-Up Club

-The names of all Captains players and franchise alumni who have advanced to play Major League Baseball are all enshrined in the Lake County Captains Call-Up Club at Classic Park.
-The Call-Up Club also includes former Captains coaches and managers who've made it to Major League Baseball coaching staffs as well.
-A new wall of bronze plaques was installed at the main entrance of Classic Park in August of the 2017 season.
-The previous "Walk of Fame" started in the outfield of Classic Park and was moved to an interior wall of the ballpark near the right field corner of the stadium.
+The names of all Captains players and franchise alumni who have advanced to play Major League Baseball are enshrined in the Lake County Captains Call-Up Club at Classic Auto Group Park.
+The Call-Up Club includes former Captains, coaches, and managers who've made it to the Major League Baseball coaching staff.
+A new wall of bronze plaques was installed at the main entrance of Classic Auto Group Park in August of the 2017 season.
+The previous "Walk of Fame" started in the outfield of Classic Auto Group Park and was moved to an interior wall of the ballpark near the right-field corner of the stadium.